microsoft/codetour/README.md

 - `startTour(tour: CodeTour, stepNumber: number, workspaceRoot: Uri, startInEditMode: boolean = false, canEditTour: boolean): void` - Starts the specified tour, at a specific step, and using a specific workspace root to resolve relative file paths.
 Additionally, you can specify whether the tour should be started in edit/record mode or not, as well as whether the tour should be editable.
 Once the tour has been started, the end-user can use the status bar, command palette, key bindings and comment UI to navigate and edit the tour, just like a "normal" tour.

 - `endCurrentTour(): void` - Ends the currently running tour (if there is one).
 Note that this is simply a programatic way to end the tour, and the end-user can also choose to end the tour using either the command palette (running the `CodeTour: End Tour` command) or comment UI (clicking the red square, stop icon) as usual.

+- `exportTour(tour: CodeTour): Promise<string>` - Exports a `CodeTour` instance into a fully-embedded tour file, that can then be written to some persistent storage (e.g. a GitHub Gist).